A Vindex maps column values to keyspace IDs

 A Vindex provides a way to map a column value to a

-If one were to draw an analogy, the indexes in a database would be the equivalent of the key in a NoSQL datastore, except that databases allow you to define multiple indexes per table, and there are many types of indexes.
+If one were to draw an analogy, the indexes in a database would be the equivalent of the key in a NoSQL datastore, except that databases allow multiple indexes per table, and there are many types of indexes.
 Extending this analogy to a sharded database results in different types of cross-shard indexes.
 In Vitess, these are called Vindexes.

 - A table can have multiple Vindexes.